Direct contact? Call: +31 53 4302 836

 Dorsal flexion leads to unlocking

-The PUR attached to the AFO allows just enough movement in the forward tilt of the leg to release the ankle hinge.
+The PUR suspension of the AFO allows just enough movement when the leg tilts forward to disengage the ankle joint.

 The PUR spring attached to the AFO allows just enough movement in the forward tilt of the leg to release the ankle hinge.